Feds and Puerto Rico Reach Deal Allowing Disaster Recovery Loans To Start Flowing

 According to a letter Rossello wrote to Congress last month, the Treasury was demanding that repayment of those loans be given the highest priority, even over the funding of essential services on the island.
 The governor said the Treasury also wanted to rule out the possibility of future loan forgiveness, a common practice for disaster recovery loans.

-The agreement they reached Thursday, the governor and Treasury secretary said, would grant high priority to repayment of the federal loans — not above the funding of essential services, but presumably above the more than $70 billion the island owes bondholders.
+The governor and Treasury secretary said the agreement reached Thursday would grant high priority to repayment of the federal loans — not above the funding of essential services, but presumably above the more than $70 billion the island owes bondholders.
 They also agreed to postpone conversations about loan forgiveness.

 "We want to make sure that the taxpayers are protected," Mnuchin said about possible loan forgiveness.
 "It's not something we're going to do for the benefit of the bondholders, but it is something we would consider down the road for the benefit of the people if it's needed."